-The 2018 Impact of Inflammatory Bowel Disease in Canada report is the first wide-ranging examination of the disease and its impact on Canada since 2012.
-In the six years elapsed between the reports, researchers have uncovered new findings about the disease, the people who live with it, and how Canada can take strides to improve care.
+The 2023 Impact of Inflammatory Bowel Disease in Canada report is the first wide-ranging examination of the disease and its impact on Canada since 2018.
+In the five years elapsed between the reports, researchers have uncovered new findings about the disease, the people who live with it, and how Canada can take strides to improve care.
 Those discoveries are presented in the latest report, which serves as a comprehensive, data-laden resource about the impact Crohn’s disease and ulcerative colitis have across the country.

 This is a report from the scientific community to Crohn’s and Colitis Canada, and the information and recommendations put forth by its authors inform our efforts to improve outcomes for people living with Crohn’s or colitis.

-To see key findings and access the full report click here
+View key findings and access the full report.